-This schools approach to bullying is set up in the Safeguarding Policy.
+Peer on peer abuse, including bullying, is outlined in the Safeguarding Policy.
 Bullying is not acceptable at our school.
 Bullying is defined in our school as the persistent use of verbal or physical aggression with the intention of hurting another person.
 It results in pain and distress to the victim.
 Cyber bullying is treated with the same seriousness as any other bullying.
-Bullying will result in one of the most serious consequences available to the school.
+Bullying will result in one of the most serious consequences available to the school as detailed above.